 For the purpose of interoperator charging, the P-GW collects charging information per user per IP-CAN bearer.
 In case the P-GW is not aware of IP-CAN bearers, i.e. in case of PMIP based connectivity, P-GW collects charging information per IP-CAN session as it would be one IP-CAN bearer.
 IP-CAN bearer charging allows the P-GW to collect charging information related to data volumes sent to and received by the UE/MS, categorised by the QCI and ARP applied to the IP-CAN bearer.
 The user can be identified by MSISDN and/or IMSI, while the IP-CAN bearer can be determined by a unique identifier generated by the P-GW when creating an IP-CAN bearer.
 This identifier is forwarded to the S-GW/ePDG/ TWAG/SGSN so as to allow correlation of S-GW/ePDG/ TWAG/SGSN IP-CAN bearer CDRs with the matching P-GW charging information in the BD.

-The amount of data counted for the IP-CAN bearer shall be the user plane payload at the tunnelling (e.g. GTP-u, GRE Tunnel) interface.
+The amount of data counted for the IP-CAN bearer shall be the user plane inner IP packetsat the tunnelling (e.g. GTP-u, GRE Tunnel) interface.
 Time metering is started when IP-CAN bearer is activated.

 NOTE 1: The control plan address of the P-GW, together with the unique charging identifier assigned by the P-GW, enables the correlation of charging information.
 The control plane IP address of SGSN or P-GW (acting as GGSN) is the IP address used at Gn/Gp interface.
 The control plane IP address of S-GW or P-GW is the IP address used at S5/S8 interface.
 The control plane IP address of ePDG or P-GW is the IP address used at S2b interface.
 The control plane IP address of TWAG or P-GW is the IP address used at S2a interface.